simon-p-j-r/QueryPPT/README.md

 # QueryPPT: An Intelligent Framework for Generating Presentations from Queries

-**QueryPPT** is an innovative end-to-end automated presentation generation framework designed to directly transform users' concise natural language queries into content-rich and visually coherent presentations.
+**QueryPPT** is an innovative automated presentation generation framework designed to directly transform users' concise natural language queries into content-rich and visually coherent presentations.
 This framework breaks through the traditional reliance on structured documents by implementing a "Query to All" automated process from scratch, achieved through two main stages: "Intelligent Content Generation" and "Adaptive Presentation Creation."

 This project consists of two core sub-modules: